 Gear Review: Jackson Nirvana

 I only review kayaks that I like and I absolutely love the new Jackson Nirvana kayak.
 When I first saw photos of this boat my first impression that it was simply for kayak racing and didn't think much of it.
 After paddling it on the White Salmon for a couple days I can't imagine paddling any other boat.
-It's a demo from the Kayak Shed and am not looking forward to giving it back.

 I'm 6'2" and 220 lbs and paddled the regular size (maybe it's called medium) Nirvana.
 I really liked this size and am excited to try the large Nirvana that should come out any day now.
 It's rumored to be 9'6" and I'm happy to see Jackson Kayak unafraid to cross the arbitrary 9 foot short boat racing length.
 I don't race and am glad to see them make the absolute best boat instead of the best racing boat for their pros.